You Don't Have to Take a Refund... Leave Your Funds with PSRS and Earn Interest

-You are not required to take an account refund just because you are no longer working in PSRS-covered employment.
-But there are differences in how long you may leave your funds with PSRS based on whether or not you are vested.
+You are not required to take a refund just because you are no longer working in PSRS-covered employment.
+But there are differences in how long you can leave your funds with PSRS depending on whether or not you are vested.
+You are vested when you have five years of qualified service.

-It is always important to carefully consider the pros and cons of taking an account refund.
-Remember, when you receive a refund, you forfeit all of your PSRS credit and benefits.
+Carefully consider the pros and cons of taking a refund.
+When you receive a refund, you forfeit all of your PSRS service and benefits.
 If you are vested, it may be to your financial advantage to leave your funds with PSRS and collect retirement benefits when you become eligible.